 These Hispanic and Latino celebrities have all publicly shared about their experiences with alcohol and substance use disorders.
 While several studies have revealed that Hispanic populations in the US generally have similar levels of substance use to other ethnicities, Hispanic and Latino people with substance use disorders are less likely to receive treatment.
 As more celebrities share their stories openly, we hope others will be inspired to seek the help they deserve.

 Demi Lovato struggled with substance use and mental illness for years in a recovery journey that included multiple stays at inpatient treatment.
-Her openness about her 2018 opioid overdose launched an important national conversation about the life-saving importance of Narcan (naloxone).
-Lovato also sparked controversy in 2021 when she revealed that her current recovery is not defined by abstinence.
-Her willingness to be an outspoken advocate for mental health has been encouraging others to accept help for over a decade.
+Their openness about their 2018 opioid overdose launched an important national conversation about the life-saving importance of Narcan (naloxone).
+Lovato also sparked controversy in 2021 when they revealed that their recovery was not defined by abstinence, but they have since returned to a more abstinence-based lifestyle.
+Their willingness to be an outspoken advocate for mental health has been encouraging others to accept help for over a decade.

 Actor Danny Trejo has been very public about his sobriety, crediting it with saving his life.
 He entered recovery in 1968 while in prison and has been working a 12-step program ever since.
-As a “tough guy” actor, his public openness about his recovery is an inspiration to many men who fear admitting to the supposed weakness of seeking assistance.
+As a “tough guy” actor, his public openness about his recovery is an inspiration to many men who fear admitting to the supposed weakness of needing help.

 News anchor and television personality Elizabeth Vargas has been sober since 2014, with a recovery story that includes three stays at inpatient treatment.
 Though the paparazzi took the decision to go public about her addiction out of her hands, Vargas has become an advocate for others dealing with the same struggles since then.
 In 2016, she published a best-selling memoir that discusses her alcohol use disorder and recovery.